jjiantong/FastPGM/README.md

 # FastBN

+Fast and parallel solutions for Bayesian Network structure learning and inference (IPDPS'22, PPoPP'23)

 ## Overview

 The aim of FastBN is to help users easily and efficiently apply Bayesian Network (BN) models to solve real-world problems.